Your feet. They help you stand, get around and stay in shape.

 Facing a foot problem can be serious.
-You could be left in pain when walking around or even worse it may affect your ability to drive.
+You could be left in pain when walking or worse, it may affect your ability to drive.

 What is a bunion?